1. What Masculinity Can’t Confront, It Tries to Control

 a.
 “Mandem” and the London Roadman Masculinity Register

-While “mandem” originates in Multicultural London English (MLE) as a largely neutral reference to one’s male friends, its meaning can shift in social practice.
-In certain spaces, it has come to signify a style of hyper‑performative, roadman‑influenced Black British masculinity, organised around emotional restraint, dominance cues, and rigid respect–disrespect hierarchies.
+The term “mandem” originates in Multicultural London English (MLE) as a largely neutral reference to a person’s male friends.
+However, its meaning can shift in practice depending on context.
+In certain environments, it has come to signify a style of hyper-performative, roadman-influenced Black British masculinity characterised by emotional restraint, dominance cues, and rigid respect–disrespect hierarchies[8].

-Where this register carries social status—for example, within some Black gay scenes—these norms can shape how Black men interpret and manage power, vulnerability, and conflict (University of York, n.d.)[8].
+Where this register carries social status—for example, within some UK Black gay scenes—these norms can shape how Black men understand and manage power, vulnerability, and conflict.

 b.
 Down-low (DL) Culture and “Straight-Passing” Labour

 “DL” (down‑low) describes men who engage in same‑sex intimacy while maintaining a heterosexual public identity.
-While this often represents a necessary survival strategy under conditions of high risk, in comparatively safer contexts, such as the UK, it can create significant information asymmetry.
-In these dynamics, one partner holds disproportionate control over a relationship’s visibility, allowing them to exploit secrecy as a form of power—and in some cases, weaponise it to maintain dominance.
+While this often represents a necessary survival strategy under conditions of high risk, in comparatively safer contexts such as the UK, it can create a significant imbalance in intimate relationships where one partner holds disproportionate control over a relationship’s visibility and direction, allowing them to exploit secrecy as a form of power and, in some cases, weaponise it to maintain dominance.

-Reproducing DL lifestyles in relatively safer conditions—where a shared need for secrecy no longer applies—shifts the DL mask from personal protection to social leverage, used to manage status and exert control within a relationship.
+Reproducing DL lifestyles in relatively safer conditions—where a shared need for secrecy no longer applies—can shift the DL mask from personal protection to social leverage, used to manage status and exert control within a relationship.

 DL-to-DL Relationships Can Balance Power